netPhotoGraphics/DevTools/createziparchive/readme.txt

 If the update fails for any reason follow the instructions below for a new installation.

+Note: Your site will be automatically closed while the files are being extracted.
+The site will remain closed so long as there is an extract.php file in the root folder.
+You may need to remove that file to open the site if it is somehow left in the folder.

 New installations of netPhotoGraphics:

 Unzip this archive.